-I actually think it’s the most popular diet ever.
+I actually think keto is the most popular fat loss diet ever.

 Without a doubt the most puzzling diet phenomenon.
 Like, would you be surprised after years of blaming carbs for the world’s increasing waist line we’d decide if low carb didn’t work, “maybe, just maybe, really, really low carb would”.